Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 # 0.    : the Fuzzy option is off
 # >0. : the Fuzzy option is on
 bfuzzyvalue 0.
 #
+# set safe processing mode
+bnondestructive 1
+# set safe mode
+# 1 - the safe processing mode is switched on
+# 0 - the safe processing mode is switched off
+#
+# set gluing mode
+bglue 1
+# set the gluing mode
+# 1 or 2 - the gluing mode is switched on
+# 0 - the gluing mode is switched off
+#
 # run the algorithm
 # r is the result of the operation